inoxlang/inox/docs/builtin.md

 ```
 #### rsa.encrypt_oaep

-the rsa.encrypt_oaep function encrypts a string or byte sequence using a public key.
+The rsa.encrypt_oaep function encrypts a string or byte sequence using a public key.

 **examples**